 - Set aside for 30 mins, meanwhile proceed with other preparation.

-- Drain the water completely from the prawns and add corn flour, plain flour, pepper and very little salt.
+- Drain the water completely from the prawns and add corn flour, plain flour and pepper.
 Mix every thing well and set aside for 10 mins.
 This helps the excess moisture from the prawns to be released and make the flour moist.

 - By then the flour coated over the prawns turn crisp.
 Set these aside to a absorbent tissue.